NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr.rst

 Example: Esperanto ASR using Mozilla Common Voice Dataset
 ########################################################################

 Training an ASR model for a new language can be a challenging task, because there are many specific features which may differ depending on the language characteristics and amount of training data.
-At the moment NeMo already has a detailed example (link) for Kinyarwanda ASR training.
-You can find all the information for getting the ASR model there (read it first).
+At the moment NeMo already has a detailed `example <https://github.com/NVIDIA/NeMo/blob/main/docs/source/asr/examples/kinyarwanda_asr.rst>`_ for Kinyarwanda ASR training.
+You can find all the information for getting the ASR model there.
 The aim of the current example is to describe the ASR model training for Esperanto language and show some useful practices that can improve recognition accuracy.

 The example covers the next steps: